 "I always work in natural light so there is nothing better than being able to sit outside, despite the cold, with a glass of wine, whiskey or something stronger like Earl Grey Tea with classical music playing in the background."

-Buy Alexander Millar prints direct from stock.
-Next day delivery.
+Buy Alexander Millar prints direct from stock - Free UK Delivery Available.

 Inspired by his native town of Springside, and his adopted home of Newcastle, Alexander Millar's paintings depict the shambling shapes of the old "gadgies"; he would see these crumpled characters traveling to and from work, or slightly worse for wear coming back from the pub.
 From atmosphere laden waiting rooms and railway platforms of his father's workplace, young Alexander grew up with a romantic outlook, developing a sense of nostalgia and enjoyment for these working class subjects.

 Alexander Millar prints are incredibly emotive, prompting touching memories of families and loved ones that have long since gone, powerfully mixing sadness and humour.
 The paintings rarely show the faces of the subject; often shown ambling off, hunched shoulders emphasising a wealth of personality, carried by bowed legs.
 And yet, despite the heavy set shapes painted by Alexander Millar, the prints reflect a real sense of enjoyment, albeit after a couple of drinks, but enjoyment nonetheless.